Exclusive Use Agreement: Everything You Need to Know

 - If the landlord does not enforce the exclusivity clause on the new business, the first tenant should clearly have the right to take certain measures, such as immediately terminating the whole contract or paying a lower amount of rent to cover for the losses caused by the competition.

 An exclusive use agreement obviously benefits the tenant because it eliminates the possibility of any direct competition.
 However, when negotiating such provisions in the lase contract, the tenants make a fair point when stating that the landlord also benefits because exclusivity increases the chances of that business doing well.
 Some tenants pay an amount of rent based on their gross sales, giving landlords a direct incentive to enforce the exclusivity agreement.

 A well-written exclusive use agreement will benefit both parties by providing the business owners a competitive advantage in the shopping center while also giving the landlord the stability and flexibility needed to use the available spaces as efficiently and as profitable as possible.
 If the tenants are compatible with each other and exclusivity clauses are properly enforced, the result is increased profitability for everyone involved.

 If you need help with an exclusive use agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.